Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-Invariance under Weyl transformations implies that the two-dimensional classical field theory described by (\ref{Polyakov}) is a conformal field theory.
-As we will see the preservation of this property after quantization lead to severe constraints on the theory.
+Invariance under Weyl transformations implies that the two-dimensional classical field theory described by the action~(\ref{Polyakov}) is a conformal field theory.
+As we will see below, the preservation of this invariance after quantization imposes strong constraints on the theory.